What is Homeopathy?

 What if I am taking conventional medicine already?

 There is no conflict between conventional medicines and homeopathic medicine.
 In fact, both systems of therapy can sometimes be used together to complement each other.
-In most cases, when starting homoeopathic treatment, you should continue using your current conventional medicine.
+In most cases, when starting homeopathic treatment, you should continue using your current conventional medicine.
 This is why it’s so important to consult a homeopathic doctor.
 He/she will be able to advise you on how to reduce the use of your conventional medicine in the safest way possible.